MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/learn-common-operators.md

 ::: zone pivot="azuredataexplorer"

 [Kusto Query Language (KQL)](../index.md) is used to write queries in [Azure Data Explorer](https://dataexplorer.azure.com/), [Azure Monitor Log Analytics](https://azure.microsoft.com/products/monitor/#overview), and [Azure Sentinel](https://azure.microsoft.com/products/microsoft-sentinel/).
-This tutorial is an introduction to the essential KQL operators needed to access and analyze your data.
+This tutorial is an introduction to the essential KQL operators used to access and analyze your data.

 In this tutorial, you'll learn how to: